-Although the law protects you from discrimination, there are limits to this.
-Even if you have health issues or a disability, it is important to know that there are limits to what you can ask for.

-In general, you do not have the right to be treated better than people without health problems, and you do not have the right to adjustments that damage the people around you.
+Even if you have health issues or a disability, there are limits to what you can ask for.
+In general, you do not have the right to be treated better than people without health problems, and you do not have the right to adjustments that damage the education of people around you.
 Schools and universities also do not have to provide accommodations or adjustments which will cost them too much or which they feel are an unreasonable amount of work for staff.